TYRE INFLATION KIT

 Contact an approved dealer to replace the inflation tube and repair product bottle.

-Depending on the vehicle, in the event of a puncture, please use the kit located in the storage compartment under the flap C at the footwell of the front right-hand seat.
+Depending on the vehicle, in the event of a puncture use the kit located in the storage compartment under the flap C at the footwell of the front right-hand seat.

-- Disconnect any accessories previously connected to the vehicle’s accessories socket;
+- Disconnect any accessories previously connected to the vehicle’s accessories sockets;

-- inflate the tyre to the recommended pressure (please refer to the information in the section on “Tyre pressures”);
+- inflate the tyre to the recommended pressure TYRE PRESSURE ;

 - Adjust the pressure: to increase it, continue inflation with the kit.
 To reduce it, press the button 1.